 There are plenty of other examples of software making grandiose claims for its own utility and importance, and even more examples of enthusiastic users making grandiose claims about the software that they use.
-And I would like to say up front that I believe that both Gephi and MALLET are, in their way, based on my lamentably limited interactions with them, useful and important pieces of software that have a lot to contribute to digital approaches to literary studies.
-But I do think that they elide some important questions: Who are the people whom Gephi helps to understand and explore graphs?
+And I would like to say up front that I believe that both Gephi and MALLET are, in their way (and based on my lamentably limited interactions with them), useful and important pieces of software that have a lot to contribute to digital approaches to literary scholarship.
+But this laudatory approach to software description—’we have built this gift to the world’—elides some important questions: Who are the people whom Gephi helps to understand and explore graphs?
 Who profits from the fastest graph visualizations?
 Around which users is Gephi’s “[u]ser-centric” architecture centered?
 Who is able to use the software that engages in the “mere counting of words”?
 Who are these “willfully blind” people who do not recognize the implied value of van Zundert’s coder’s contribution?
 Who are the members of the “all of us” set in the implicit assertion that these works “benefit all of us” that underlies so many of these claims?

 Ted Underwood begins to address this problem in a blog post, in which he writes: